 What do you think?
 Would you call it something different?

 The only other option I came up with was Absolutely Delicious Minty and Mango-y Noodle Salad, but that seemed a bit much.
 Ok I wasn’t actually going to call it that, but I did think it in my head for a nano second.
 Seriously, I did.

 This salad is simple and light and summery.
 It would make the ideal side to grilled fish, prawns or chicken and it packs well so can be taken to a bbq or a picnic.
 I put it in some tupperware, popped it in my bike’s basket and rode to the beach to share it with my handsome man.
 Food always tastes best when it is shared, especially on a blanket looking at the ocean.

-The mangos and mint are the stars of this salad, make sure you don’t leave them out.
-Without them the salad would be a little boring, but with them it is sweet deliciousness.
+The mangoes and mint are the stars of this salad, make sure you don’t leave them out.
+Without them, the salad would be a little boring, but with them it is sweet deliciousness.

 - Rice noodles, 4 bunches or about 50 grams

 - 1 bell pepper, cut into thin strips

 - A handful of snap peas, sliced on the diagonal